 Spring Cleaning Checklist

 Spring is finally here it seems, and with the rains this week the yards and trees will be greening up and blooming out.
-As you pack away the winter clothes and finally get the last of the salt off your car, there are things you should be doing around your home too.
+As you pack away the winter clothes and finally get the last of the salt off your car, there are things you should be cleaning around your home too.
 Preventative maintenance around the home is not the most fun task, but a little time now can help prevent larger problems in the future.
 There are multiple sources for “Spring Cleaning” lists all over the internet, but below are a few to-dos to get you started.
 As you walk around your property be sure and look for any areas of concern that you can fix yourself or hire a professional to remedy.
 After a weekend or two of sprucing up, your home and yard will be ready for the joys – and storms – of Summer!

 - Clean out and inspect gutters and downspouts for clogs/leaves.
 Remove any debris using gloves or a wide range of gutter cleaning tools.
 Check for leaks with the hose when done, and consider a guard or screen to protect your gutters from future problem.